 The hourly and daily honorarium amounts for Board members are set annually by motion of the Board.
-The hourly or daily honorarium will be paid for attendance at ASBA/PSBAA meetings and events, negotiation committee meetings, Trustee conferences, workshops, and planning sessions.
+The hourly or daily honorarium will be paid for attendance at ASBA/PSBAA meetings and events, negotiation committee meetings, Trustee conferences, workshops, planning sessions, in district meetings with government officials, school functions, school council meetings and other events/meetings deemed appropriate by the board .
 Travel time may be used in calculating the per diem claim.
 Attendance at these meetings and sessions will be coordinated by the board at Committee of The Whole meetings to ensure value of Trustee attendance.